squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 = Introduction =

-TLS Peek and Splice is a term used for new modes of ssl-bump and was introduced in Squid version 3.5.
+TLS Peek and Splice is a term used for new modes of ssl-bump and was introduced in [[Squid-3.5]].
 Older versions of Squid used server-first and client-first ssl-bump modes which did not work well in all circumstances which Peek and Splice resolves.

 Squid can ''bump'' HTTPS connections, meaning that it can proxy the HTTPS connection and mimics a HTTPS server to the client and mimics a HTTPS client to the server.
 Server certificates signed by a Certificate Authority (CA) prevents bumping since an HTTPS client can detect Squid's mimicking and complain to the end user.
 Therefore, clients must trust the CA certificate that Squid uses while bumping and include this certificate in the list of trusted CA certificates.